ADHD/ ADHD/ ADS/ ADD: What is the difference?

 The treatment of ADHD can vary depending on the age, severity of the patient's symptoms and individual needs.
 In general, the treatment of ADHD includes a combination of drug therapy, behavioral and psychosocial therapy as well as targeted interventions at school or at work.

-Medicinal therapy: Medications are prescribed for ADHD that alleviate symptoms such as impulsiveness, inattention and hyperactivity.
-The most common drugs used to treat ADHD are stimulants such as methylphenidate (e.g. Ritalin) or amphetamines (e.g. adderall).
-These drugs work by influencing the activity in the brain and reducing the symptoms of the ADHD.
+Medicinal therapy: Medicines are prescribed for ADHD to relieve symptoms such as impulsiveness, inattention and hyperactivity.
+Stimulants such as methylphenidate (e.g. Ritalin) or amphetamines (e.g. Adderall) are used most frequently.
+These agents influence brain activity and help to reduce ADHD symptoms.

 Ritalin is a prescription drug that is normally prescribed for the treatment of attention deficit/hyperactivity disorder (ADHD) and narcolepsy.
 As with many other drugs, Ritalin can also be misused, especially from people who have not been prescribed to have better performance in their studies or at work, or because of their use as a leisure drug.
 This has triggered concern for scientists and relatives around the world.
 Ritalin's abuse can lead to a number of undesirable effects.
 The increasing consumption can not only be observed in children, but also in adolescents and adults (in Brazil the increase was 775 % between 2003 and 2012, according to a study by the Universidade do Estado do Rio de Janeiro).